 If it is proven that you knew your child was not attending school regularly and that you failed without reasonable justification to ensure regular attendance, you may be found guilty of an offence under S.444(1A).
 In this case a fine of up to £2,500 may be imposed and/or a term of imprisonment not exceeding 3 months.

 Magistrates sometimes issue a Conditional Discharge which means that your child's attendance will be monitored.
 If you fail to ensure your child's attendance during the period of a Conditional Discharge, a further case can be taken against you and you could be fined for the original and current offence.

-The Magistrates may also impose a Parenting Order.
+The Magistrates may also impose a Parenting Order or Community Order.

 The Crime and Disorder Act 1998, Section 8, has provided courts with a further option when considering non-school attendance cases.
 Magistrates are now able to impose a Parenting Order as well as other disposals.
 A parenting order would require the parent to attend counselling/guidance sessions for up to 3 months and may also require a parent to comply with a specific requirement for up to 12 months, such as escorting a child to school each day.
 Breach of the order can result in further prosecution.